APSIS-ANALYSIS/PERIGEE/docs/install-advanced.md

 * `--with-hdf5=1 --download-hdf5 --with-metis=1 --download-metis` This tells PETSc to install HDF5 and METIS.
 With these two installed within PETSc, you will not need to install them separately youself.
 In the configuration file for PERIGEE, provide the correct path to link to them.

 * `--with-debugging=yes` The `--with-debugging` flag is similar to the `CMAKE_BUILD_TYPE` in CMake.
 It tells the installer if you want to have a debug mode or an optimized mode for the library.
+Sometimes, the following will also be needed, `COPTFLAGS="-O3 -march=native -mtune=native" CXXOPTFLAGS="-O3 -march=native -mtune=native" FOPTFLAGS="-O3 -march=native -mtune=native"`.

 * `--prefix=/home/jliu/lib/petsc-3.11.3-debug` The `--prefix` flag tells the installer where you want to install the PETSc package.
 It is similar to the `CMAKE_INSTALL_PREFIX` variable in CMAKE.

+* Refer to https://www.mcs.anl.gov/petsc/documentation/installation.html#doemachines for the installation details.

 As an example, let me attach the full configuration command here.
 ```sh